 She travelled north from her home in Hove, Sussex, for a pre-proof hearing where an update was given on the extensive inquiries which have been conducted into her affairs.

 The Crown’s proceeds of crime unit is attempting to claw back nearly a quarter of a million pounds through a confiscation order.

 However, the case at Kirkcaldy Sheriff Court has been protracted by complexities including the language barrier, with many of the documents under examination written in Mandarin.

-Chang was accompanied by an interpreter while in the dock yesterday.
+Chang was accompanied by an interpreter in the dock on Friday.

 Solicitor Martin Maguire said: “We are in the process of obtaining further information in relation to a number of accounts and transactions to and from those accounts.

-“We have asked for certain further information and she is in the process of gathering that.”
+“We have asked Ms Chang for certain further information and she is in the process of gathering that.”